MAIDENHEAD BRIDGE

 Maidenhead Bridge, c 1800

 [ I think this is a typical example of an artist drawing what he thought he saw rather than what actually was before his eyes.
 (Of course maybe artists always have to do that - but to my mind there is gross distortion here) I cannot think that the bridge has changed so significantly with such a gradient to the centre, and the side arches being so much smaller.
 However the same 'distortion' if that is what it is, is shown in the 1859 woodcut for Mr & Mrs Hall.
-But the photos of 1880 and 1899 show an almost flat bridge - ]
+But the photos of 1880 and 1899 show a much flatter bridge - ]

 1811: The Thames -